Some of you just don’t get it. Business relationships are critical to your success. Especially as a Small Business Owner.

 You can’t take off and put on high standards.
 Either you have them or you ain’t got them!

 This always comes to my mind when I watch business people “take off” their supposedly high standards when they come to deal with other business colleagues.
-This results in behaviour that is nothing short of disrespectful.

-Then answer at least 50% of the emails you receive from your business colleagues.
+So answer at least 50% of the emails you receive from your business colleagues.
 Return at least 32% of the phone calls they make to you which you didn’t take in the first place.

 Show up on time for meetings, lunches and other engagements.
 This is important to me because when you are habitually late, it tells me so much about you and I know any project we are working on will be in trouble.